DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/extra data - full reference.md

 Defines the owning faction or NPC of a reference or cell.

+* Activating an activator owned by someone else is a crime.
+(This is used e.g. for the Business Ledgers in the Thieves Guild quest "The Numbers Job.")

-* The owner of a cell is the default owner of any refs within that cell which can be owned.
+* The owner of a cell is the default owner of any containers and items within that cell.

-* The owner of a furniture is the only party allowed to use the furniture.
+* The owner of a container ref is the default owner of any items in that container.

+* Picking the lock on a door owned by someone else is a crime.

+* If a furniture ref is owned, and any of its owners are still alive, then the player will be incapable of sleeping on that furniture.

 * The owner of an item is considered the item's rightful possessor; if the player is not an owner (nor friends with the owner), they will be regarded as a thief if they take the item.

 This only defines the owning form.
-When the owning form is a faction and ownership is gated out to a minimum rank, that rank is stored via `XRNK`.
+When the owning form is a faction and ownership is gated out to a minimum rank, that rank is stored via `ExtraRank` (`XRNK`).

+`ExtraGlobal` (`XGLB`) is related to this and concerns scrapped functionality.

 ### P